ZP1931301733/Modbus_test/README.md

 Here the function of these files：
 - `doc` contains the specifications and test results.
 - `msg` contains the self-defined data types.
-- `scripts` contains the node program files.
+- `scripts` contains the example files.
-- `src` contains the engineering functional modules.
+- `src` contains the functional module for Modbus communication.